 Besides handwriting, users can also draw shapes, diagrams, and charts with their finger, mouse, or stylus and have the drawings added to their OneNote pages.
 Users can configure options for ink on the Draw tab.

-- Learning To Use Dictation As Assistive Technology With Low Vision
+- How To Use Dictation As Assistive Technology With Mainstream Devices

 - How To Write Alt Text and Image Descriptions for the Visually Impaired